Charlie Barnet: Career

-In 1949 he retired, apparently because he had lost interest in music.
-He was able to retire when he chose because he was one of the few heirs in a very wealthy family.
+In 1949, he retired, apparently because he had lost interest in music.
+He was able to retire when he chose to because he was one of the few heirs in a very wealthy family.
 He occasionally returned from retirement for brief tours but never returned to music full-time.
 In 1956, he released an album, Dance Bash, which was recorded over five years from 1947 to 1952.

 Known for a unique sound and hard-swinging style on tenor saxophone, Barnet in the late 1930s added the alto saxophone to his arsenal, followed by the soprano saxophone, an instrument that had fallen out of favor after the 1920s and was not generally used in the big band era.

 In September 1964, Barnet arranged a private party for his musical hero, Duke Ellington, and orchestra to play at Palm Springs' San Jacinto country club.
-At the door, a small sign painted by Barnet said: "Any complaints about loud music or requests for excessive use of mutes will be grounds for instant expulsion (to a table in the parking lot).
+At the door, a small sign painted by Barnet stated, "Any complaints about loud music or requests for excessive use of mutes will be grounds for instant expulsion (to a table in the parking lot).
 Any requests for folk music, twist, watusi, or rock and roll will result in instant execution by golf balls at 20 paces."
 Barnet did not play at the gathering.

 Barnet's theme song was "Redskin Rhumba".
 His autobiography, Those Swinging Years: The Autobiography of Charlie Barnet, written with Stanley Dance, was published in 1984.

 Personal life

-Barnet was married eleven times and in his autobiography says: "I went through several more marital fiascos, but they were mostly Mexican marriages and quickly annulled, because they weren't legal in the first place."
+Barnet was married eleven times; his autobiography states, "I went through several more marital fiascos, but they were mostly Mexican marriages and quickly annulled, because they weren't legal in the first place."
 His final marriage, to Betty Thompson, was for 33 years.
 He had one son, Charles D. Barnet Jr., and two grandchildren from an earlier marriage, Jennifer Ann Barnet and Darren Charles Barnet.
-During retirement, Barnet resided at homes in Palm Springs and San Diego, California.
+Through retirement, Barnet resided at homes in Palm Springs and San Diego, California.
 He kept a 46-foot boat in San Diego.

 Death

-Barnet died from complications of Alzheimer's disease and pneumonia at San Diego's Hillside hospital, on September 4, 1991, aged 77.
+Barnet died from complications of Alzheimer's disease and pneumonia at San Diego's Hillside Hospital, on September 4, 1991, aged 77.